SenadTopcic/c/README.md

 learn_c

-    divisibleByFive.c       This is a C Program that calculates the number of integers divisible by 5 in the given range.
+    divisibleByFive.c       This is a C Program which calculates the number of integers divisible by 5 in the given range.

     evenOrOdd.c             is even or odd
-    increaseAllDigOne.c     This program increases 1 to all of the given integer digit and prints the sum of all digits largestNumOfTree.c      C program that takes the 3 numbers, sorts them, and finds the largest number among three numbers. sumOfDigits.c           Sum of digits in a C program allows a user to enter any number, divide that number into individual numbers, and sum     those individual numbers.
+    increaseAllDigOne.c     This program increases 1 to all of the given integer digit and print the sum of all digits largestNumOfTree.c      C program that takes the 3 numbers, sort them and finds the largest number Aamong three numbers. sumOfDigits.c           Sum of digits in a C program allows a user to enter any number, divide that number into individual numbers, and sum     those individual numbers.
     sumOfEvenOddInRange.c   The program takes the number N and finds the sum of odd and even numbers from 1 to N.